kajikentaro/flexy-proxy/README.md

 ## Certificates

 The following commands create a private key (`server.key`) and a certificate (`server.csr`).
 By specifying options, Flexy Proxy can use this private key and certificate to generate new certificates for the requested hostname and use them for communication.
-By installing the `server.csr` certificate on your PC or browser, responses from Flexy Proxy will be considered secure.
+By installing the `server.crt` certificate on your PC or browser, responses from Flexy Proxy will be considered secure.

 ```
 openssl genrsa -out server.key